publitas/docs/source/index.html.md

 Publitas recognizes standard **PDF annotations** and converts them into hotspots.
 If you want to automate this part of the process and have a data set with coordinates and product SKUs you can use [GhostScript](https://ghostscript.com) and the **pdfmark syntax** to add these annotation to your original PDF.

+For all the supported hotspot types and attributes, check [Hotspot Annotations](hotspot-annotations.html).
 Otherwise skip to the next step.

 ## Make the file publicly reachable